 A listing of faculty members and their research areas and publications is available on the department website: www.botany.hawaii.edu.
 Applications for admission and opportunities for financial aid and support are available upon request.

 At the time of application, three letters of recommendation from persons who can appraise the student’s aptitude for advanced work are required.
 In their statement of objectives; applicants should identify a specific area of study within botany: conservation, ecology, ethnobotany, general botany, marine botany, systematics/evolution, or whole plant biology.
 Minimum curriculum requirements for each track are available at the department website.
 Applicants will be evaluated for their level of preparation and potential to successfully complete their proposed plan of study.
-Application deadlines are January 15 for fall semester.
+The application deadline is December 15 for the following fall semester.
 Normally, teaching assistantships are available for the beginning of fall semester, but openings may occur mid-year.